aristanetworks/ansible-cvp/tests/Unittest-README.md

 ```

 ### Parameterizing the tests

-Pytest allows to easily parameterize tests in which case they will be called multiple times, each time with different set of inputs.
+Pytest allows you to easily parameterize tests, in which case they will be called multiple times, each time with a different set of inputs.

 Use the decorator `@pytest.mark.parameterize` to parametrize arguments for a test function.